slondr/textconnect/README.md

 TextConnect is licensed under the terms of the GNU GPL.
 Right now it is in a very early state, although basic text-sending functionality does work.
 The roadmap includes more pretty visuals, Qt theming support, Kontact integration, and more.

 If you experience any problems, feel free to flag an issue on the GitLab page.
+Although, this project is somewhat on life support because I don't have an Android phone for testing anymore.